AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/a9787ccf-4aa7-4686-b73e-6d6c042c5852)

-You must know the BPM (beats per minute) of your .MP3 file.
-Set it with these keys.
+You must know the BPM (beats per minute) of your song /.MP3 file.
+Set the BPM in FeedBack to your songs BPM with these keys.

-**= key** - increase BPM
+**equal key** - increase BPM

-**- key** - decrease BPM
+**minus key** - decrease BPM

 Most songs have BPM listed on the internet if searched.
+If your song is not studio recorded it will probably start offset and off beat, not aligning with the grid in FeedBack.
+This can make charting a chore.

-Start laying out your chart file.
+You can start laying out your chart file.

+Keys*****

 up - move chart forward

 down - move chart backward

-space - play song and chart
+space - play song

-\ / - slow doown music played
+/ - slow down music (can help with finding a beat to chart)

-left - increase step
+left - increase beat step

-right - decrease step
+right - decrease beat step

 = increase BPM

 - decrease BPM

+Keys placing Notes*****
 1 key - green
 2 key - red
 3 key - yellow